Port of Hull: Green Port Hull

 The Siemens and ABP 2011 MOU agreement was finalised in March 2014.
+In late 2014 modified plans combined the two production facilities at Alexandra Dock.
 ABP investment in the port facilities was estimated at £150 million, and Siemens investment at £160 million across the two sites.
 The facility was expected to become operational between 2016 and 2017.
 Plans for the turbine factory were submitted and approved in 2014.
 The contract (about £100 million) for dock civil engineering work was awarded to a joint venture of GRAHAM and Lagan Construction Group, with CH2M Hill as consulting engineers.
 Official groundbreaking took place in January 2015.
 Revised plans for the site submitted in April 2015 included only a blade manufacturing factory at the site, together with storage and other logistics facilities for wind farm installation work, with no nacelle production.
 VolkerFitzpatrick was awarded the contract to construct the blade factory in July 2015.
 Clugston Group was contracted to construct an associated service and logistics building in September 2015.

 As part of the development, the Dead Bod graffiti, painted by Captain Len (Pongo) Rood in the 1960s on one of the West Wharf buildings, which had become a landmark to Humber shipping, was removed and saved for posterity.

 In early 2017, after restoration, the Dead Bod was temporarily removed to the Humber Street Gallery in Hull as part of the City of Culture 2017 celebrations.

 The blade factory was formally inaugurated in the presence of Secretary of State for Business, Energy and Industrial Strategy, Greg Clark on 1 December 2016.
 The factory scheme has an expected lifespan of around 30 years, after which the site would be returned to general port use.

 In August 2021, Siemans announced that a £186 million investment would be made in doubling the size of blade factory to handle larger blade sizes in excess of 100 m in length.
 The scheme was expected for completion by 2023.

 Hull Joint Dock

 The NER began planning for a rival dock east of Alexandra Dock in the 1890s.
-This led eventually to a joint agreement between the NER and the Hull and Barnsley Railway (HBR), and an Act of Parliament in 1899, the Joint Dock Act.
+This led eventually to a joint agreement between the NER and the Hull and Barnsley Railway (HBR), and the Hull Dock Company, the Hull Joint Dock Act 1899 (62 & 63 Vict. c. ccxlii).
 Construction of the dock was delayed until 1906 and was completed in 1914, at which point the new dock became officially known as the King George Dock.
 An extension arm of the dock to the south-east, sharing the same lock, was opened as the Queen Elizabeth Dock in 1969.
 In 1993, the dock gained a terminal outside the lock gates, on the banks of the Humber, known as River Terminal 1.
 It is now known as Rotterdam Terminal, used by North Sea Ferries.